MVaugn/ECSE_371_2024/Lab_01/writeup.md

 ## Q7d ##

-How close did your breadboard match the simulated results?
-Record your observations *GREAT QUESTION LARRY*
+**How close did your breadboard match the simulated results?
+Record your observations.**
+_GREAT QUESTION, LARRY!_

 ## Q8 ##